 In my survey, people taking a selenium supplement helped 63 percent of respondents feel better.
 Thirty-four percent saw no difference, while 3.5 percent felt worse.

-Note that gluten and grain free diets are associated with deficiencies in selenium…. another reason to focus on a healthier diet that removes these common Hashimoto’s triggers!
+Note that gluten- and grain-free diets are associated with deficiencies in selenium… another reason to focus on a healthier diet and supplementation when needed, to ensure you address these common Hashimoto’s deficiencies!

 N-Acetyl-Cysteine (NAC) supports healthy levels of glutathione, a key component of the body’s antioxidant defense system.